masc-ucsc/docs/docs/pyrope/07b-structtype.md

 mut b:Bird = ?
 mut d:Dog = ?

-d = a // compile error, 'a does d' is false b = a // OK, explicit setter in Bird for Animal
+d = a // error: 'a does d' is false b = a // OK, explicit setter in Bird for Animal

 a = d // OK, 'd does a' is true